 - Have an escape plan.
 The phrases “I won’t keep you” and “Give my regards to [mutual acquaintance]” are your allies.
-When the conversation reaches a dead end, employ them.
-Try these tips to make small talk from expert minglers.
+When the conversation reaches a dead end, employ them, or these other magic phrases that can save an awkward conversation.

 - Hunker down.
 Seriously, lock your doors and stay home unless absolutely necessary or instructed otherwise.

 - Watch your squad.
 When the virus hits, be ready to use your braaaaaiiiiins.
 If someone you’re with is showing signs of infection, quarantine the person.

 - Tune in.
 Should you stay where you are or bug out for a government-set safe zone?
 Keep a battery- or crank-powered radio nearby for safety updates in the event of a power outage.

 - Don’t be a hero.
 Lower the crossbow TV zombie fighters favor; the infected are still your neighbors.
 Take every precaution not to kill one another while the government works on distributing a vaccine and treating patients.

 How to survive an earworm

 It takes only one passing toddler to get “It’s a Small World (After All)” stuck in your head and a whole teeth-gnashing day to get it out.
 There is a better way to cure what scientists call involuntary musical imagery (aka, the common earworm).
 In fact, there are two ways: